 When setting a specific intelligence feed to Automatically Expire Indicators, ThreatQ requires you to provide a specific number of days.
-After you configure this setting, it applies to all newly ingested intelligence.
+After you configure this setting, it applies to all intelligence currently in the system, as well as new intelligence as it is ingested.
 ThreatQ calculates the appropriate expiration date based on the number of days from ingestion.
 Once an indicator's expiration date is met, its status changes to Expired.